-Scripture reveals the importance of man, in saying: What man of you, having a hundred sheep, if he lose one of them, does not leave the ninety and nine in the wilderness, and go after that which is lost, until he finds it (Luke 15:4-5).
+Scripture reveals the importance of man, in saying: What man of you, having a hundred sheep, if he lose one of them, does not leave the ninety and nine in the wilderness, and go after that which is lost, until he finds it.
+And when he has found it, he lays it on his shoulders rejoicing (Luke 15:4-5).

-Jesus, the Son of the Living God, in mourning over Jerusalem, said: O Jerusalem, Jerusalem, you that kill the prophets, and stone them which are sent to you, how often would I have gathered your children together, even as a hen gathers her chickens under her wings, and you would not (Matthew 23:37).
+Jesus, the Son of the Living God, in mourning over Jerusalem, said: O Jerusalem, Jerusalem, you that kill the prophets, and stone them which are sent to you, how often would I have gathered your children together, even as a hen gathers her chickens under her wings, and you would not (Matthew 23:37)!

 Eagles wings can be of a merciful nature, such as carrying of its young upon its wings, or of a destructive nature by zooming down upon its prey.
-Many once godly nations are flirting with God's judgment; with allowances being made to accommodate the ungodliness of man.
-There is a tugging match between good and evil that far surpasses yesteryear.
+Many once godly nations are flirting with God's judgment; with allowances made to accommodate the ungodliness of man.
+There is a tugging match between good and evil that far surpasses yesteryear!

-Scripture reveals: He that believes on the Son (the Lord Jesus Christ) has everlasting life: and he that believes not the Son shall not see life; but the wrath of God remains on him (John 3:36).
+Scripture reveals: For God so loved the world, that he gave his only begotten Son, that whosoever believes in him, should not perish, but have everlasting life (John 3:16).
+Again, the words should not perish bears the sad fact that all will not accept God's sacrificial gift to mankind.
+He that believes on the Son (the Lord Jesus Christ) has everlasting life: and he that believes not the Son shall not see life; but the wrath of God abides (remains) on him (John 3:36).

-You can share in such an experience; for God is not a respecter of persons (Acts 10:34), what He does for one He will do for another, though the saving grace of His Son, the Lord Jesus Christ!
+On the day of my salvation (43 years ago); I felt as if I was taken to great heights, as on eagles wings, soaring above other circumstances, with a peace that surpasses all understanding!
+Through repentance, acceptance of Christ, you too can share in such a peace!
+God is not a respecter of persons, what He does for one He will do for another, though the saving grace of His Son, the Lord Jesus Christ!